lemonteaa/onyx-streaming-sql/README.md

 - Symmetric hash join for stream join
 - Sketches and probabilisitic data structure for efficiently updating aggregate stats over a sliding window
 - Convert nondeterministic FSM into a deterministic one for CEP

+## What's currently in the repo
+- A WIP for the symmetric hash join

 ## Code on Gitpod